ethereum-optimism/design-docs/protocol/immutable-flattening.md

 # Proposed Solution

 In order to elegantly resolve this, the two sets of immutable args should be flattened into a single set of immutable args deployed alongside the proxy from the factory.
 The factory will instead store all of the different per-chain values, and pass in all arguments as a top level proxy with immutable args.
+This means that the implementation contract will functionally have no immutable args, with everything fetched as arguments from a proxy-with-immutable-args.

 # Alternatives Considered